Annual Rx checkup

 It’s important to consider your options early, especially if you are still working or have access to coverage through a spouse’s employer.
 Whether you will continue working, have already begun enjoying retirement, or have access to coverage through your spouse, it’s important to compare your options.
 My Medicare Partners can determine which option will provide you with the most convenience and the lowest costs.
 We’re here to help compare your options, even if you don’t enroll with us.

-If you are automatically enrolled, your Original Medicare card will be sent in the mail 3 months prior to your effective.
+If you are automatically enrolled, your Original Medicare card will be sent in the mail 3 months prior to your effective date.
 Your Part B premiums will begin being deducted from your Social Security check the month your plan goes into effect.
-In this case, all you have to do is choose a Prescription Drug Plan and a supplemental insurance plan.
-We’re here to help!
+In this case, all you have to do is choose a Prescription Drug Plan and a supplemental insurance plan such as a Medicare Supplement plan.
+We’re here to help walk you thought this process!

+If you are not collecting Social Security benefits, it’s extremely important you manually enroll in Medicare.
+Delaying your enrollment can result in penalties and delays to accessing your care!
 You may enroll by contacting the Social Security Administration if you are close to age 65 but are not receiving Social Security benefits (or Railroad Retirement Board, or Disability).
-You may contact Social Security up to 3 months before the month your 65th birthday to enroll in Part A and Part B, also known as original Medicare.
+You may contact Social Security up to 3 months before the month your 65th birthday to enroll in Part A and Part B, also known as Original Medicare.

 If you self enroll, your Medicare card will be mailed several weeks after you enroll through the Social Security Administration.
 Your Part B premiums will be paid by you, quarterly, until you begin taking your Social Security benefits.
 The Part B premium invoice will be sent to you directly from and paid to the Social Security Administration.